Admission deadlines: Fall - December 15

 Additional requirements

-In addition to required coursework, program requirements consists of two comprehensive examinations covering a primary and supporting field, an original research paper, and a dissertation demonstrating the capacity to undertake original and significant research.
-The research paper, to be completed by the second year in the program, must reflect the student's ability to conduct original research.
-Students prepare for the comprehensive exams by taking at least five courses in their primary field and at least four courses in their supporting field, selected according to departmental guidelines.
+Students prepare for the comprehensive examinations by successfully completing at least five courses in their primary field and at least four courses in their supporting field.
+All courses are selected in accordance with departmental guidelines.
 Three primary fields are available: American politics, international relations, and comparative politics.
 In addition, political theory, public policy, and research methodology are available as supporting fields.
-Petitions for a self-designed minor field (e.g., political communications) composed primarily of courses not offered by the established fields can be jointly proposed by students and faculty.
-All students must complete a sequence of courses in research methodology comprising PSC 8101, PSC 8108, and PSC 8109.
+Petitions for a self-designed minor field (e.g., political communications) composed primarily of courses not offered in the established supporting fields can be proposed by a student and a faculty member.

 The dissertation prospectus must outline the central research question(s), relate the proposed research to the existing literature, detail a research methodology, and explain the nature of the original contribution that the completed project will provide.
 The prospectus must be presented and defended in an open forum, which all faculty and doctoral students are invited to attend.
-The full dissertation must be similarly defended.
-A dual degree program enables students to earn the master of public policy along with the PhD in the field of political science.